danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 1. Add the IMU topic, as this ia required by the Cartographer for 3D mapping.
 2. Perform [remapping](http://wiki.ros.org/roslaunch/XML/remap) of the PointCloud and IMU topics, so they will match with the topics the Cartographer listens to.

 **Note:** The remmaping of topics can also be done at the Cartographer lua script.
-In such case, we would remap in the reverse direction (from the Cartograoher input names to the RealSense names).
+In such case, we would remap in the reverse direction (from the Cartographer input names to the RealSense names).
 To see an example of such ramapping look at the other cartograoher launch files.